 REGISTERED AFTER 1 AUGUST?

 Your application will not be taken into consideration, even if one of the exceptions mentioned above applies.
 This means you are not admissible from that point onwards for the LLB programme International and European Law for the academic year 2021-2022.

 In most cases, our Central Student Administration will receive a direct confirmation of successfully completing the VWO degree in the Netherlands from the Dutch government.
 Therefore students holding a Dutch VWO diploma will only have to apply in Studielink (and complete the matching > STEP 5) in order to be admitted.
 They do not have to upload their documents in the Online Application System (OAS).

 |5.
 Complete your matching|

-The online matching class will be offered three times: once at the end of January (23 - 30 January), once at the end of March (23 - 30 March) and once at the end of May (26 May - 2 June).
-An extra online matching class will be offered in June (15 -22 June) due to the extension of the application deadline as a result of the COVID-19 measures taken by the Dutch government.
+The online matching class will be offered three times: once at the end of January (26 January - 2 February), once at the end of March (23 - 30 March) and once early June (2 - 9 June).
 The online matching class will be available for one week; during this week, you can decide yourself at which day during that week you will participate in the online matching class.
 If you wish to participate in the 'early bird' online matching classes at the end of January or March, please inform the Faculty by sending a message to matching.llb rug.nl.
 Please make sure to have been admitted to the LLB programme at that time.
-If you do not send such a message before 15 January 2020 (January web class) or 15 March 2020 (March web class), the Faculty will automatically place you in the online matching class that is offered at the end of May.
+If you do not send such a message before 15 January 2021 (January web class) or 15 March 2021 (March web class), the Faculty will automatically place you in the online matching class that is offered early June

 Exemption compulsory matching